rish-singhal/blogs-cli/readme.md

 ### To be done

 #### Commands
-- `publish`: To publish the blog posts to git.
+- `publish`: To publish the blog posts to git
 - `edit`: To edit existing blog post
 - `list`: To list all the blog posts
 - `delete`: To delete one of the blog posts